 - “It was unclear whether the protagonist lived or died.”

 - “Did you mean for it to be unclear?
 Because I couldn't really see what happened during the big twist.”

-This kind of feedback is invaluable, and helps you know where your story needs fine-tuning (learn more about our community of feedback-giving writers, The Write Practice Pro, here!).
+This kind of feedback is invaluable, and helps you know where your story needs fine-tuning, and may even give suggestions on how to tie up loose ends (learn more about our community of feedback-giving writers, The Write Practice Pro, here!).

 With this working definition, you'll have to the freedom to resolve what must be resolved, but also subvert and surprise as much as necessary depending on the book you're writing, and any future books you plan to write.